Amenability notions of hypergroups and some applications to locally compact groups

-\begin{rem} Recall that in \cite{AzSaSp}, it is proven that for a locally compact group $G$ with a finite derived subgroup $G'$, $ZL^1(G)$ is amenable.
+\begin{rem} Recall that in \cite{AzSaSp}, it was proved that for a locally compact group $G$ with a finite derived subgroup $G'$, $ZL^1(G)$ is amenable.
 Also for a specific class of FC groups, called RDPF groups, the amenability of $\Zlg$ is characterized in \cite{ma2}.
-The result is that, for a RDPF group $G$, $\Zlg$ is amenable if and only if $|G'|<\infty$.
+The main result of \cite{ma2} for a RDPF group $G$ is, $\Zlg$ is amenable if and only if $|G'|<\infty$.
 These two studies suggest that the later characterization for RDPF groups may be extendible to general FC groups. \end{rem}

 \end{subsection}

 \end{section}

 2.0em